 dd if=<file> of=<device> bs=4M; sync; eject <device>

-So here the file = the downloaded archiso file which will be in your downloads directory, the device is referring to your USB Flash drive name which will be shown like /dev/sdx, where "x" denotes your disk name depends on the system it may vary, and the rest of the command will be the same. below you can take reference of how exactly it looks like:
+So here the file = the downloaded archiso file which will be in your downloads directory, the device is referring to your USB Flash drive name which will be shown like /dev/sdx, where "x" denotes your disk name depending on the system it may vary, and the rest of the command will be the same. below you can take reference of how exactly it looks like:

-To know the full step by step process of How to make a bootable USB Flash drive with Windows and Linux you can click on How to Create Bootable USB | Linux Bootable USB | Windows Bootable USB
+To know the full step-by-step process of how to make a bootable USB Flash drive with Windows and Linux you can click on How to Create Bootable USB | Linux Bootable USB | Windows Bootable USB

-So, these (operating system) OS installation steps vary in some points depends upon your system, which might be UEFI or a Legacy boot system.
+So, these (operating system) OS installation steps vary at some points depending upon your system, which might be UEFI or a Legacy boot system.
 To look over which is your type, you can easily examine. so if you are using windows then type "System Information" in the search bar and it will open an application with details of your system then you just have to navigate for "BIOS Mode".
 The easiest method to find your type is UEFI or BIOS (Legacy) just look for a directory /sys/firmware/efi.
 The directory will be missing if your system is using BIOS. and if you can see it means you are using UEFI.

 After making a bootable device now just attach your Pendrive to the system, restart your Laptop/PC and keep pressing the F2, F10 or F12 key from your keyboard to open the boot menu which looks like the below picture.
 Now just select your boot device and boot Arch.
 In my case, it is Kingston USB.